Weakley County Vehicle Impound Guide

 After 30 Days

-If the vehicle remains unclaimed for an extended period (typically 30 days), the impound lot may have the right to sell the vehicle at a lien sale to recover the outstanding fees.
+In Tennessee, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale.
+This means they can sell your vehicle to recover the outstanding towing and storage fees.
+To avoid this, contact the impound lot immediately and make arrangements to retrieve your vehicle as soon as possible.

 If You Can't Afford the Fees